 Mike earned a B.A. from the University of Pennsylvania and a PhD from Caltech.
 When Mike is not thinking about tax policy, he enjoys sailing in Annapolis, where he lives.

-Matthew Fellows is a Senior Analyst at District Economics Group where he assists with the formulation and application of models of federal tax liabilities and tax receipts.
+Matthew Fellows is a Data Analytics Manager at District Economics Group where he assists with the formulation and application of models of federal tax liabilities and tax receipts.
 Matt also develops business methods and procedures to efficiently update models for revised data and for changes in tax law.